taion/scroll-behavior/README.md

 })
 ```

-After transition is finished, You can notify to update a scroll position by calling the callback with a value same as the return value of `shouldUpdateScroll` explained previously.
+After transition is finished, you can trigger the update of the scroll position by invoking the callback with the same value you would have returned from a synchronous `shouldUpdateScroll` function:

 ```js
 updateScroll(true)